 - Longer Lead Times: Much manufacturing is done elsewhere, so retailers now need longer lead times to acquire the goods they’re going to sell.

 - Technology: ERP systems enable retailers to run their operations more efficiently, but the systems also allow them to work better with their suppliers because the technology can be integrated with the systems their vendors use.
-If you decide to extend you ERP system to your suppliers with technology such as a Vendor Portal system, suppliers can review your purchase orders online and can provide up to date status on P/O lines.
-Suppliers can create also ASN’s (Advance Shipment Notice) and they are immediately available in the ERP system, and upon completion of the ASN carton labels can be created automatically or via the carton label program both with SSCC18 numbers all improving efficiencies for both the supplier and your company.
+If you decide to extend your ERP system to your suppliers with technology such as a Vendor Portal system, suppliers can review your purchase orders online and can provide up-to-date status on P/O lines.
+Suppliers can create also Advance Shipment Notices (ASNs) and they are immediately available in the ERP system, and upon completion of the ASN carton labels can be created automatically or via the carton label program both with SSCC18 numbers all improving efficiencies for both the supplier and your company.

 In addition to facilitating communication between your company’s departments and your business and its vendors, ERP software enables you to improve the way you interact with your customers.
 ERP technology tracks the products in your inventory from receiving through delivery to your clients in real-time.
 You can respond to inquiries about orders quickly and accurately and increase the confidence consumers have in your company.

 Technological advances clearly changed the way many organizations in the apparel industry conduct business, and they also changed the way people shop for goods.
 Over the past two decades, e-commerce has become increasingly popular, especially for members of younger generations, such as Millennials.